JunweiLiang/Object_Detection_Tracking/README.md

 5. SoftNMS shows mixed results and add 5% more computation time to system (since I used the CPU version).
 So I don't use it.
 6. Tried [Mix-up](https://arxiv.org/abs/1710.09412) by randomly mixing ground truth bounding boxes from different frames.
 Doesn't improve performance.
 7. Focal loss doesn't help.
+8. [Relation Network](https://arxiv.org/abs/1711.11575) does not improve and the model is huge.
+9. ResNeXt does not see significant improvement on this dataset.

 ## Training & Testing
 Instruction to train a new model is [here](TRAINING.md).